 Planning to decorate

-There are only two options, really.
+Any guide to November needs to remind you that there are only two options, really.
 You can dig up the holiday decorations, take a quick inventory of your stock, and then set aside an afternoon late in the month for decking the halls.
 Or you can frantically tear through boxes in mid-December searching for the tree stand while your kids scatter tinsel all over the rest of the house.
 It pays to plan.
 And if you need to pick up a few extras, you’ll still have plenty of time to pick up those odds and sods and a new tree topper if the lights in yours have mysteriously burnt out.
 Again.

 By hitting a consignment store for “ugly” holiday sweaters